Machine-Learning-for-Medical-Language/MIMICIII-to-FHIR/README.md

 # MIMIC-III to FHIR conversion pipeline

-This code should have been accompanying [the journal article](https://arxiv.org/pdf/2006.16926.pdf).
+This repo is based on [this code](https://github.com/leopold-franz/MIMIC-III_FHIR_Transformation), which should have been accompanying [this journal article](https://arxiv.org/pdf/2006.16926.pdf).

 The original code and realization are awful, incomplete, and nonworkable ( [1](https://github.com/leopold-franz/MIMIC-III_FHIR_Transformation/issues/1),